kyoon55/my-tech/_posts/2023-06-26-RHCSA-document.md

 ---
-title: RHCSA Study Guide
+title: RHCSA Study Guide from Sander van Vugt’s book
 layout: post
 #post-image: "https://raw.githubusercontent.com/thedevslot/WhatATheme/master/assets/images/What%20is%20Jekyll%20and%20How%20to%20use%20it.png?token=AHMQUELVG36IDSA4SZEZ5P26Z64IW"
-description: This is a post for RHCSA studfy materials
+description: This is a post for RHCSA studfy materials from Sander van Vugt’s book
 tags:
 - RHCSA
+- Sander van Vugt’s book
 ---
 # Notes for RHCSA